Pete Buttigieg Warns Black Law Students at UNLV: White Supremacy Could 'Totally Destroy the American Project'

 Outside, two pro-life students, Angelique and Anali, held a protest against Buttigieg on behalf of UNLV Rebels for life.

-They identified themselves as feminists who oppose abortion, and told Breitbart News that there were no Democratic Party candidates they could support because all back late-abortion.
+They identified themselves as feminists who oppose abortion, and told Breitbart News that there were no Democratic Party candidates they could support because all back late-term abortion.

-Frank, a first-year law student, who is also African American, told Breitbart News that he was impressed by Buttigieg, though he had not yet made up his mind whom he would vote for in the caucuses Saturday.
+Frank, a first-year law student who attended the Buttigieg event, and who is also African American, told Breitbart News that he was impressed by Buttigieg, though he had not yet made up his mind whom he would vote for in the caucuses Saturday.

 “He’s very sincere.
 He addressed ‘problem issues’ and didn’t run from them,” Frank said.
 “It’s very easy to tailor your message to certain audiences.
-But I really believe he’s interested this learning what he doesn’t know.”
+But I really believe he’s interested in learning what he doesn’t know.”

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.